tbest dog food

-- Is the food within the packaging is complete and balanced?
+- Is the food within the packaging complete and balanced?

-- If the food is complete and balanced, what age of dog is it right for?
+- If the food is complete and balanced, then what age of dog is it balanced for?

 - Finally, how did the manufacturer determine these things?
 Did the company use “analysis of food” or a “feeding trial evaluation of the food”.